BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.28-alpha4 22nd August 2020

+* Fixed bug with Window destroy all instance functions raising RunTime Errors

+* The Ear Clipping Triangulation function now creates a copy of the input vertex chain
+* The Ear Clipping Triangulation function now returns a list of the input vertices if their length is 3, ie `[(edge1, edge2, edge3)]` and not `(edge1, edge2, edge3)`
+* Made the Ear Clipping Algorithm run a little bit faster than before
+* The Triangulation Algorithms now accept tuples of vertices rather than just lists

+* The GraphicsObject `has_moved()` function now returns False if the object has just been created
+* Added a modified ear clipping algorithm for triangulating polygons that runs in O(n^2) time

+* Started work on plane sweep triangulation algorithm which runs in O(n log n) time

 #### 1.1.20-alpha3 20th-21st August 2020